RSCJacksonLab/landscapy/docs/cookbook/topology/community-annotations.md

 ```

 The algorithm recovers two communities of three nodes connected by one weak
 bridge.
-The cross-tab compares them with known metadata; the quotient and
+The cross-tab compares them with known metadata.
+The quotient and
 category hierarchy provide group-level views without converting community IDs
 to fitness.